huggingface/huggingface_hub/src/huggingface_hub/README.md

 ### API utilities in `hf_api.py`

-You don't need them for the standard publishing workflow, however, if you need a programmatic way of creating a repo, deleting it (`⚠️ caution`), pushing a single file to a repo or listing models from the Hub, you'll find helpers in `hf_api.py`.
+You don't need them for the standard publishing workflow (ie. using git command line), however, if you need a programmatic way of creating a repo, deleting it (`⚠️ caution`), pushing a single file to a repo or listing models from the Hub, you'll find helpers in `hf_api.py`.
 Some example functionality available with the `HfApi` class: